Updated December 2022

 “The target audience for this program is people who work in the field, including PSWs, nurses, and those who work in nursing homes.

 Most of my students are RNs who work with seniors.
 But I’ve also had participants looking for general knowledge on aging, or people from outside the healthcare industry who happen to work closely with seniors.”

 Key Skills Taught in Class

-The online gerontology course covers a range of theory, practical knowledge, and relevant health care policy issues.
-It’s a 12-week certificate, but students can extend the training up to 6 months, if they need more time to complete the coursework.
+The online gerontology course covers a range of theory, practical knowledge, and relevant healthcare policy issues.
+It’s a 12-week certificate, but students can extend the training up to six months if they need more time to complete the coursework.

 1. The Aging Process